Staples 3D Printing Challenge

 The best models, made for this challenge, will be made available for buyers in Staples MyEasy3D store.
 Staples and CGTrader give you a unique opportunity to not only touch what you created with your fingers – literally, but also make it a stylish and popular souvenir or business gift.
 So, have it in mind and create something that looks attractive, interesting, and unique.
 Upgrade the art of origami – make the paper dance for you!

-Below are the models participating in this challenge.
-Browse through them or submit yours!
+Below are the top quality models that were participating in this challenge.

 In order to qualify for the prize winnings, you must agree to terms & conditions.